spring-petclinic/spring-petclinic-reactive/doc/LOCAL_README.md

 export ASTRA_DB_KEYSPACE=spring_petclinic
 export ASTRA_DB_BUNDLE=/Users/cedricklunven/Downloads/secure-connect-petclinicdb.zip
 ```

+### Work 100% locally

+Locate the file `docker-compose.yaml` on the repository and uncomment the block with the cassandra instruction.

+Locate the file `application.yaml`  on the repository and switch property `petclinic.astra.enable` to false.
+The application will now read the configuration file `application-local.conf` and not `application-astra.conf`

+## The application

 **✅ Start the application** : You can now run the application with the command: `mvn spring-boot:run`.
 This will create the required schema for the application in your Astra database.